 My research focuses on rheology – the mechanics of how rocks and ice deform – and how geophysical methods record material properties.
 Some of the overarching questions I pursue include:

 - How does strain localization initiate?

 - What role does stress heterogeneity play in material behavior?

 - How can we best model radar and seismic wave propagation through snow and ice?

 - Is microstructure a significant control on strength in streaming ice?

 I approach these questions using chemical and textural microanalysis, numerical models, geophysics (radar), geochronology, and, field observations.
 In addition to rheological questions, I am interested in applying microanalytical techniques to any suitable problem, within or outside the Earth and Climate Sciences.
-A list of some of our projects is on our geodynamics research group page.

-Finally, as an affiliate of the Maine Center for Research in STEM Education, which offers the Master of Science in Teaching degree, I am involved in education research and professional development, particularly as it relates to Earth and Climate Sciences.
+As an affiliate of the Maine Center for Research in STEM Education, which offers the Master of Science in Teaching degree, I am involved in education research and professional development, particularly as it relates to Earth and Climate Sciences.

 ThermoElastic and Seismic Analysis (TESA) Toolbox Calculates the elastic response to changes in temperature and macroscale loading.
 Includes seismic anisotropy calculations and visualization.